 - a.
-Licensed medical personnel may conduct manual, visual, or instrument searches of body cavities based upon reasonable suspicion and within the scope of their licensure. licensed medical personnel may conduct cross-gender unclothed body searches.
-Facility staff must document any cross-gender unclothed body searches by medical personnel. - b.
+Licensed medical personnel may conduct manual, visual, or instrument searches of body cavities based upon reasonable suspicion and within the scope of their licensure.
+The basis for the reasonable suspicion must be documented. - b.
+Licensed medical personnel may conduct cross-gender unclothed body searches.
+Facility staff must document any cross-gender unclothed body searches by medical personnel. - c.
 Cross-gender unclothed body searches may not be conducted on male or female inmates absent exigent circumstances.
-Facility staff shall document all cross-gender unclothed searches of male or female inmates, including the exigent circumstances for the search - c.
-Correctional staff may only conduct unclothed body searches of individuals who will not be placed in the general population when the individuals are in the facility for a crime of violence, a crime involving illegal drugs, or the unclothed body search is based on reasonable suspicion the inmate may be concealing drugs, weapons, or other contraband. - d.
-Correctional staff may conduct unclothed body searches of inmates who will be placed in general population. - e.
-Correctional staff may conduct unclothed body searches of inmates who have had personal contact visitation or who have exited and returned into the facility.
+Facility staff shall document all cross-gender unclothed searches of male or female inmates, including the exigent circumstances for the search. - d.
+Correctional staff may only conduct unclothed body searches of individuals who will not be placed in the general population when the individuals are in the facility for a crime of violence, a crime involving illegal drugs, or the unclothed body search is based on reasonable suspicion the inmate may be concealing drugs, weapons, or other contraband.
+If the search is conducted based on reasonable suspicion, the reasonable suspicion must be documented. - e.
+Correctional staff may conduct unclothed body searches of inmates who will be placed in general population. - f.
+Correctional staff may conduct unclothed body searches of inmates who have had personal contact visitation or who have exited and returned into the facility. - g.

-- f.
 Unclothed body searches must be conducted where they cannot be observed by any other individuals not involved in the search.
-Visual inspections must be non-intrusive and may not involve touching the inmate. - g.
+Visual inspections must be non-intrusive and may not involve touching the inmate. - h.
 Cross-gender clothed searches may not be conducted on female inmates absent exigent circumstances.
-Facility staff shall document all cross-gender clothed searches of female inmates, including the exigent circumstances for the search. - h.
+Facility staff shall document all cross-gender clothed searches of female inmates, including the exigent circumstances for the search. - i.
 PREA requirements, including: - 1.
 Staff may not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status. - 2.
 If the inmate's genital status is unknown, it may be determined through conversation with the inmate, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner. - 3.
 If it is determined either through assessment or through admission by the inmate that an inmate is transgender or intersex, the person responsible for the screening or the search shall ask the inmate if they prefer to be searched by a male or female officer and document the response. - 4.
 If the inmate does not have a preference or if a search must be completed by someone not of the inmate's preferred gender because of security concerns, available staff may conduct the search and document the reason the person was searched by someone not of the inmate's preferred gender.

-SWMCCC policies 103, 2102, and procedures demonstrate compliance with the standard.
+SWMCCC/DADC policies 103, 2102, and procedures demonstrate compliance with the standard.